ledragonseveille/Vim-Tmux-IDE/README.md

 # Vim-Tmux-IDE
-Attempt to use Vim and Tmux as an IDE
+Attempt to use Vim and Tmux as an IDE (especially in a Python coding context)